nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

 This blog will expand on how the Location Independent References are done.

+The Version Manifest specifies a specific version of an object.
+It specifies the metadata for the version, including a few mandatory fields, and a series of Chunk References which reference the payload chunks.

+A typical Chunk Reference contains:
+* The CHID of the referenced chunk.
+* The Logical Offset of the Chunk in the object versin.
+* The Logical Length of the decompressed payload.

+What it does not specifiy is any locations where the replicas are held.
+This means that the content can be migrated either for maintenance or load-balancing purposes without updating the Version Manifest.

 Actually lots of systems have location-free Chunks References.
 What is different about NexentaEdge is